Pics: Loading 1,900 bulls bound for Libya in Co. Cork

 The boat – the Sarah M – has since departed Cork City Port bound for the Libyan Port of Misurata based in the northwestern part of the country.

-Arriving at the Irish port, the bulls traveled in specialised, Department of Agriculture-approved livestock-carrying trucks from two locations.
+Arriving at the Irish port, the bulls travelled in specialised, Department of Agriculture-approved livestock-carrying trucks from two locations.

 Once the hauliers arrived at the port, they queued up to unload into a specially-designed holding pen – equipped with high sides – and a loading chute.
 As one truck pulled out, another pulled in and the operation ran seamlessly from one trailer to the next.